KSP-KOS/KSLib/HOWTO.md

   * doc/
     * A place for you to describe your library and how to use it, in textual form, using ascii text, or Github markdown files (.md).
+  * library_ksm/
+    * The place where the .ksm files of your library go.
+      This directory **must not** contain files people can compile locally from .ks files of your library.
+It is only for files made or modified by external programs to allow stuff that isn't possible in kerboscript but is possible in opcode.
+It is **highly recommended** to minimize the amount of code placed in here because:
+      * Backwards compatibility for .ksm files is not guarantied (e.g. some significant parser changes might break all old .ksm files).
+      * It is a lot more difficult to modify and improve .ksm files when .ks scripts.

 ## Credit: